Samuel Bellamy: Career

 The treasure hunters apparently met with little success, as they soon turned to piracy in the crew of pirate captain Benjamin Hornigold, who commanded the Marianne with his first mate, Edward Teach, who would soon gain fame as the pirate "Blackbeard".

 In the summer of 1716, the crew became irritated by Hornigold's unwillingness to attack ships of England, his home country.
 By a majority vote of the crew, Hornigold was deposed as captain of the Marianne and left the vessel with his loyal followers, including Teach.
 The remaining 90-man crew then elected Bellamy as captain.

 Upon capturing a second ship, the Sultana, it was made into a galley, and with approval of the crew, Bellamy took it as his own and assigned his friend Palsgrave Williams as commander of the Marianne.
-They sailed briefly alongside Olivier Levasseur, who left early in 1717 to raid South America.
+They sailed briefly alongside Olivier Levasseur, who left early in 1717 to raid South America after meeting former pirate John Ham to sell off some of their loot.

 Bellamy's greatest capture came in the spring of 1717, when he spotted the Whydah Gally (pronounced WHID-uh) sailing through the Windward Passage between Hispaniola and Cuba.
 Built in England in 1715 as a state-of-the-art, 300-ton, 102 ft English slave ship with 18 guns, and with speeds of up to 13 kn, the Whydah was on its maiden voyage in 1716 and had just finished the second (Africa to Caribbean) leg of the Atlantic slave trade, loaded with a fortune in gold, indigo, Jesuit's bark, ivory and other precious trade goods from the sale of 312 slaves.
 Bellamy chased the Whydah for three days before getting close enough to fire.
 After a single shot, Captain Lawrence Prince surrendered the Whydah by lowering its flag.
 True to his reputation for generosity, Bellamy rewarded Prince's lack of resistance by trading the Sultana for the Whydah.
 Removing the captain's quarters and upgrading the ship to 28 guns, Bellamy turned his new flagship northwards along the eastern coast of the Carolinas and on to New England.

-Captain Charles Johnson (possibly a pseudonym) wrote what became the first standard historical text on pirates, A General History of the Robberies and Murders of the Most Notorious Pyrates.
-That source relates the story of the Whydah overtaking a sloop commanded by Captain Beer.
-Bellamy had wanted to let the captain keep his ship, but his crew had just voted to burn it, and the captain of the merchant vessel had just declined an invitation to join the pirates.
+Captain Charles Johnson (possibly a pseudonym) in A General History of the Robberies and Murders of the Most Notorious Pyrates relates the story of the Whydah overtaking a sloop commanded by Captain Beer.
+Bellamy wanted to let the captain keep his ship, but his crew voted to burn it, and the captain of the merchant vessel declined an invitation to join the pirates.
 Bellamy is attributed with making this now-famous speech:

 Johnson attributes these speeches to "Captain Bellamy" without naming Samuel Bellamy specifically; other writers like Philip Gosse attribute the speeches to Charles Bellamy, a separate pirate unrelated to Samuel Bellamy.
 They operated at the same time in the same areas and their exploits are often conflated.